What is investing and how does it work?

 Robo-advice services provide a simple investing solution that offers value for money and is primarily targeted at people who are new to investing or who simply don't have the time to manage their own investments.
 There are other similar services out there and you can see a round-up of these along with our ratings in our best buy table.

-If you want to pick your investments yourself then you need an investment platform, which is where you select funds and monitor their performance as well as trade them.
+If you want to pick your investments yourself then you need an online investment platform or app where you select the assets you wish to invest in as well as monitor the performance.
 The ownership of the units in each fund remains yours and is held in trust and protected under the Financial Services Compensation Scheme up to a sum of £85,000 with each institution.
-Each investment platform will charge fees for holding your investments and when you buy and sell funds these fees vary between platform, so you should check these out before you commit to one platform.
+Each investment platform or investment app will charge fees for holding your investments, and some with charge you for buying and selling your investments.
+Fees vary between platforms, so you should check out the costs before you commit to one platform.
 I suggest reading our comprehensive article - 'Compare the cheapest (and best) investment ISA platforms' - if you want to go down the DIY route.

 There is plenty of information available out there to help you select the funds for your portfolio with many investment platforms offering a range of tools and articles which are a great resource to get you started.
 I would also suggest reading our comprehensive article - 'The best performing funds to invest in right now' - but also have a look at our 80-20 Investor service.